SummaryRead the full fact sheet

 - Remember that grief is an individual experience and different people grieve in different ways.
 If your significant relationships are suffering, seek counselling together.

 - Get in touch with other bereaved parents.
-Organisations such as those listed above have trained parent supporters and offer support groups.
+Organisations such as Red Nose have trained parent supporters and offer peer support groups.

 Subsequent pregnancies after the death of a baby

-Many parents who experience a miscarriage or stillbirth choose to try again for a child.
-However, pregnancy can be an anxious and bewildering time until the health and survival of the new baby is assured.
+Many parents who experience a miscarriage, stillbirth (including TFMR) or neonatal death choose to try again for a child.
+However, and new parenthood can be an anxious and bewildering time until the health and survival of the new baby feels more certain.

 Some reactions include: